pthom/imgui_bundle/bindings/imgui_bundle/Readme_pypi.md

     if __name__ == "__main__":
         main()

-## Using ImGui Bundle with jupyter notebook
+## Using Dear ImGui Bundle with jupyter notebook

 ImmApp adds support for integration inside jupyter notebook: the application will be run in an external window, and a screenshot will be